 The Zócalo, Mexico City

-The Zócalo: Mexico City’s Central Square
+The Zócalo: Where Mexico City’s History Refuses to Stay Underground

-The square is the functional centre of the Mexican state.
-The National Palace on the east side houses the offices of the President and the federal government.
-The Metropolitan Cathedral on the north edge is the oldest and largest cathedral in the Americas.
-The Templo Mayor ruins, just northeast of the square, are what remains of the primary Aztec temple complex.
+The Plaza de la Constitución, which everyone calls the Zócalo, covers about 57,600 square metres, placing it among the largest public plazas in the world.
+The National Palace on its east side houses the offices of the Mexican federal government.
+The Metropolitan Cathedral on the north edge, under construction from 1573 to 1813, is the oldest and largest cathedral in the Americas.
+The Templo Mayor ruins sit just northeast of the square, partially excavated, partially visible from street level.

 The Templo Mayor